g2f1/crAPI/README.md

 ### **Challenge 5** - Find an API endpoint that leaks an internal property of a video

 Every user can add a video to their profile.
 When a user uploads a video, an API call is made to /identity/api/v2/user/videos.
 The response includes the video’s ID, name, and data.
-However, the most interesting—and concerning—part is the conversion_params field, which contains the value "-v codec h264".
+However, the most interesting part is the conversion_params field, which contains the value "-v codec h264".
 This is sensitive information that should not be exposed to the user, as it reveals internal configuration details about how the server processes uploaded video content.

 ![to](assets/images/excessive2.png)